11. Echoes of Another Life

 Bella didn't even realize Edward was moving until he had shoved Jasper aside and slammed into Peter, sending him sprawling back onto the floor.
 His feral roar mingled with the sound of splintering wood as the two of them crashed through the hardwood and shattered the joists beneath.

 "Damn it, Edward!"
-Jasper grabbed him around the neck and yanked him off of Peter before he could do any more damage, wrestling him to the floor when he attempted another lunge.
+Jasper grabbed him around the neck and yanked him off of Peter before he could do any more damage.
 "Cool it, or I'll turn you loose and let Peter teach you to think before you act."

 "That will do, Edward."
 Carlisle hadn't moved from his position on the couch as he calmly watched the situation unfold in front of him.
 "I won't be sanctioning any injury to Isabella today.
 Thank you for your concern, Peter, but we'll give our new friend the benefit of the doubt."